jacoblapworth/akahu-sdk-swift/README.md

 Usage Guidelines
 ----------------

- * Do not create any classes that use the `xui` namespace outside this project.
+ * Do not create any classes that use the `xui-` namespace outside this project.
+   The only exception to this rule is [detailed below](#consuming-future-breaking-changes).
-   Namespace your project's classes appropriately.
+ * Namespace your project's classes appropriately and separately to XUI.
+ * Avoid writing your own CSS as much as possible, particularly if your CSS overrides XUI's styling.
+The less custom CSS you have, the easier it will be to upgrade to new versions of XUI.
  * In your main application, make sure XUI is loaded or imported before any of your other stylesheets.
  * When developing components, import XUI as a devDependency.
 Do not import XUI,